-What To Do In Bamberg Germany: A UNESCO Wonderland in Bavaria
+What To Do and See In Bamberg Germany: A UNESCO Wonderland in Bavaria

-Here's the ultimate guide to visiting Bamberg Germany, with all Bamberg's must see sites and destinations.
+Here's the ultimate guide to visiting Bamberg Germany.
+It covers all of Bamberg's must see sites and attractions.
 With crooked half timber houses, picturesque canals, and an elegant palace, Bamberg is an underrated gem in northern Bavaria that should be on your bucket list for Germany.

 Dubbed the "city of seven hills," Bamberg brims with authentic charm, medieval architecture, and fairytale vibes.
 In 1993, its Alstadt, or old town, was declared a UNESCO site.
 I was immediately enchanted, on my day trip from Nuremberg.